NSW Council for Civil Liberties: Privacy

 Former President of NSW Council for Civil Liberties Stephen Blanks raised questions about the use of drones for police investigations of crime scenes.
 In June 2015 Blanks said,"There are obvious benefits for crime investigation as long as guidelines are in place which clearly say how the information is going to be used and how inappropriate access is going to be prevented."

-Early years
+History

 Founding in 1963

 The NSW Council for Civil Liberties was established in the closing months of 1963.
 The organisation came into being in response to a police raid on a Kings Cross party, a raid without a warrant.
 Among the partygoers was Ken Buckley, a Senior Lecturer in Economic History at University of Sydney.
 Incensed by this incident, Buckley publicly campaigned against arbitrary and oppressive actions by the police.
-He was later joined by Dr Dick Krugman and Jack Sweeney QC in this campaign and to seek expressions of interests for the foundation of a "permanent organisation concerned with civil liberties".
+He was later joined by Dr Dick Klugman and Jack Sweeney QC in this campaign and to seek expressions of interests for the foundation of a "permanent organisation concerned with civil liberties".

 The foundation meeting was held at Sydney University on 13 September 1963 and among those present or who had expressed interest were notable figures such as Neville Wran, John Kerr QC, Lionel Murphy QC, James McClelland, Professor Alan Stout, and Berenice Granger (later Berenice Buckley).